EliaTogni/Univault/Classes/Simulation.md

 -------------------------------------------------------------

 ##### Binomial Random Variable
-A **Binomial Random Variable** models $n$ trials in which each trial is described as a Bernoulli Random Variable.
+A **Binomial random variable** models $n$ trials in which each trial is described as a Bernoulli random variable.
 The goal is to count the number of successful trials.

-How to generate a valid value for a Binomial Random Variable?<br />
+How to generate a valid value for a Binomial random variable?<br />
-One way is by simulation, that is, simulating $n$ Bernoullli Random Variables all with equal probability of success $p$ and independent one another.
+One way is by simulation, that is, simulating $n$ Bernoullli random variables all with equal probability of success $p$ and independent one another.
 Another option considers the use of the native algorithm for the Inverse Transform method.

 Consider the following example.<br />
 Alice and Bob play a dice game.
 It consists in rolling a single dice exactly $10$ times.
 Alice wins if she gets $5$ times the value $1$.
 What is her probability of winning?
 To compute the answer, the following formula will be used.